 |Class 12||16-17 ½ Years|

-Every girl registered for admission into classes IV,V VI & VII is expected to appear for an Aptitude/Proficiency Assessment at the School Campus or specified centre closest to candidate’s residence.
-The Assessment is held in December of the year preceding that in which admission is sought.
-Particulars of these Assessments are sent by the school to parents well in advance.
-Registration for classes IV to IX closes on 31st July and for Class XI on 31st December of the year preceding that in which admission is being sought.
-Any registration made after that day is only accepted on payment of a Late Fee.
+Every girl registered for admission into classes IV to IX is expected to appear for an Aptitude/Proficiency Assessment at the School Campus or specified center closest to the candidate’s residence.
+The Assessment is held from October of the year preceding that in which admission is sought.
+Any registration made after that day is only accepted on the payment of a Late Fee.

 Offers of admission are given on the basis of the results of these Assessments and depend on the number of vacancies in each class.
 Some preference is given to daughters of transferable Government officials and serving Armed Forces personnel.

-CENTRAL BOARD OF SECONDARY EDUCATION & HERITAGE-MIDDLE YEARS PROGRAMME.
+CENTRAL BOARD OF SECONDARY EDUCATION & CAMBRIDGE ASSESSMENT INTERNATIONAL EXAMINATIONS (IGCSE/A Levels)

 Examination fees, Books, Uniforms and other personal expenses are not included in the above.